 Continuing Education Credit Information

-This webinar is open to the public and offers 7.0 PDHs to professional engineers in all states, 7.0 HSW continuing education hours to architects licensed in all states, and 7.0 HSW continuing education hours to landscape architects in all states that allow this learning method.
+This webinar is open to the public and offers 7.0 PDHs to professional engineers in all states, 7.0 HSW continuing education hours to architects licensed in all states, and 7.0 HSW continuing education hours to landscape architects in all states that allow this learning method (except NJ).
 Please refer to specific state rules to determine eligibility.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider No. 0004647), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700) and North Carolina (S-0130).
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects via its registration with the American Institute of Architects Continuing Education System (Regulations of the Commissioner §68.14(i)(2) and §69.6(i)(2)).
 Other states do not preapprove continuing education providers or courses.